Understanding The PI Law Payment Process

 Factors Affecting Yearly Incomes Of Personal Injury Lawyers

-Many websites will quote $62 to be the mean average hourly wage for most lawyers.
-But these statistics don’t always apply to PI lawyers.
-Commonly known is that personal injury lawyers can easily make above $70,000 every year.
+Many websites will quote $62 as the mean average hourly wage for most lawyers.
+But these statistics only sometimes apply to PI lawyers.
+Commonly known is that personal injury lawyers can easily make above $70 Thousand every year.
 Because PI lawyers work on a contingency, they get paid a percentage of what they collect.

-What percentage do lawyers take for personal injury?
+What percentage do lawyers take for winning personal injury cases?

 Many state statutes limit the percentage your lawyer can charge as a contingency fee.
 California lets the parties decide what’s fair in most cases.
 Generally, PI lawyers take 33.33% of the gross amount of your situation before filing a lawsuit.

-However, minors compromises and individual cases involving incompetents see fee reductions to 25% quite often.
+However, minors’ compromises and individual cases involving incompetents often see fee reductions to 25%.

-- The normal fee arrangement is 33.33% if your lawyers settle before litigation.
+- The usual fee arrangement is 33.33% if your lawyers settle before litigation.

 - If the lawyer has to file suit, their take increases to 40%.

-- If they collect punitive damages or have to go to trial, the fee can go as high as 50% of our case.
+- If they collect punitive damages or go to trial, the fee can go as high as 50% of our case.

-A lawyer with lots of cases to resolve in a year can also cross the $200,000 mark annually.
-Anyways, these are the statistics you will find on many websites, but the matter is not as easy as it sounds.
+A lawyer with many cases to resolve in a year can also cross the $200 Thousand mark annually.
+You will find these statistics on many websites, but the matter is more complicated than it sounds.
 Different lawyers make money in various scenarios and conditions.

 When There is No Insurance Money, Do Most Lawyers Bill Hourly?

-Yes.
-This is true.
+Yes, this is right.
 What legal domain a lawyer works in is a significant factor when calculating their annual income.
-Even though the per hour rates are not very common these days, some lawyers still prefer to go this way.
+Even though the per-hour rates are rare, some lawyers prefer to go this way.

-One big reason for many lawyers charging this way could be that they are not seeing the case ending on favorable terms.
-Mostly, lawyers avoid at fault or partial fault type cases.
-After all, a case like this means it’s less likely insurance will pay, assuming there was coverage at all.
+One big reason for many lawyers charging this way could be that they do not see the case ending on favorable terms.
+Mostly, lawyers avoid at-fault or partial fault type cases.
+After all, a case like this means it’s less likely that insurance will pay, assuming there was coverage.

-So naturally, the lawyer chooses hourly billing in these cases, because a percentage of nothing doesn’t give them a good return.
-This remains true even if they can win the case for the client.
+So naturally, the lawyer chooses hourly billing in these cases because a percentage of nothing doesn’t give them a good return.
+Moreover, this remains true even if they can win the case for the client.
 Besides, good luck trying to collect on an unsecured debtor’s judgment.